MaumitaBhaumik/MaumitaBhaumik.github.io/index.md

 I have experience using behavioral techniques for my studies, and I am keen on learning to use more advanced techniques.

+When I am not working, I like to spread some acrylic on a canvas or cook some Bibimbap and enjoy slice-of-life anime!

 &nbsp;

 &nbsp;